runningthoughts/Spanish-Noun-Python/README.md

 This is a dead simple app that is simply meant to help me learn basic Python capabilities.
 I am enlisting Claude to help wtih this module as well to serve as a teacher and accelerator.
 Hence, everything in here is hard-coded.

 ### Purpose
 The purpose of this module is simply to extract a list of the top 2000 nouns and their gender in Spanish from a blog entry I found.
-Later I will run statistics on that (from a separate app) to generate some simple statistics.
+In the next module, I will run statistics on that to generate some simple statistics.
 The output will go into a CSV file.

 ### Trimming
 The hard-coded site above has specific formatting that needs to be dealt with.
 First we need to trim off lines that are not useful to us, some before and some after.